ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 root@dockertest1:~# docker swarm join-token manager
 ```
-Now from the manager node we can check the swarm status:
+Now from the manager node, we can check the swarm status:

 ```
 root@dockertest1:~# docker node ls